 Take a moment to watch “The Better Me,” a short testimonial video featuring Fond du Lac Tribal and Community College faculty member and American Indian Studies degree program coordinator Roxanne DeLille, as spoken in her own words.

 Gidizhitwaawinaanin (Our Cultural Standards) guide the AIS A.A. program.
-The cultural histories, traditions, and world view of the Ojibwe-Anishinaabe people are not only acknowledged but recognized as a valued asset and serve as the fundamental backdrop on which all courses in the AIS A.A. program are built.
-Upon competition of the AIS A.A. program, student will have met all goal areas of gidizhitwaawinaanin.
+The cultural histories, traditions, and worldview of the Ojibwe-Anishinaabe people are not only acknowledged but recognized as a valued asset and serve as the fundamental backdrop on which all courses in the AIS A.A. program are built.
+Upon competition of the AIS A.A. program, the student will have met all goal areas of gidizhitwaawinaanin.

 To develop human beings who value knowledge, learning, and critical thinking and are able to effectively use the language, knowledge, and skills central to an Ojibwe-Anishinaabe way of knowing.
 Students are encouraged to initiate the building of gikendaasowin, their educational foundation early in their collegiate studies.

 Goal 2: GWAYAKWAADIZIWIN – Living a balanced way

 To develop balanced human beings who are reflective, informed learners who understand the interrelatedness of human society and the natural environment, recognize the importance of living in harmony with creation, and are able to apply a systems approach to understanding and deciding on a course of action.
 Gwayakwaadiziwin is an integral piece to lifelong learning that is reinforced throughout the curriculum.

 To increase the students’ capacity to live and walk with a strong heart, humble and open to new ideas and courageous enough to confront the accepted truths of history and society.
 Zoongide’ewin is the foundation on which we build and strengthen each student’s resilience, tenacity, and determination.